bugladen/NadekoBot/commandlist.md

 `>typeadd`  |  Adds a new article to the typing contest.
 Owner only.
 `>poll`  |  Creates a poll, only person who has manage server permission can do it. |  >poll Question?;Answer1;Answ 2;A_3 `>pollend`  |  Stops active poll on this server and prints the results in this channel.
-`>betray`  |  BETRAY GAME.
-Betray nadeko next turn.If Nadeko cooperates - you get extra points, nadeko loses a LOT.If Nadeko betrays - you both lose some points.
-`>cooperate`  |  BETRAY GAME.
-Cooperate with nadeko next turn.If Nadeko cooperates - you both get bonus points.If Nadeko betrays - you lose A LOT, nadeko gets extra.
 `>choose`  |  Chooses a thing from a list of things |  >choose Get up;Sleep;Sleep more `>8ball`  |  Ask the 8ball a yes/no question.
 `>attack`  |  Attack a person.
 Supported attacks: 'splash', 'strike', 'burn', 'surge'. |  > strike @User